fabiobatalha/ots-docker/README.rst

 OTS Dockerized
 ==============

-This Dockerized OTS environment was built for tests and development purpouse, do not use it in production.
+This Dockerized OTS environment was built for tests and development purpose, do not use it in production.

 Requirements
 ------------